Hephaestion

 Hephaestion is given visual characteristics of his namesake God named Hephaestos, such as his axe

-In a world where life, friendships, hardship and loss are intertwined, loyalty means maintaining our commitment.
-This loyalty not only strengthens our commitment to each other but also elevates our souls in the path.
+In a world where life, friendship, hardship, and loss are intertwined, loyalty means maintaining our commitment.
+This not only strengthens our bonds with others, but also uplifts our spirit.
 Loyalty is a divine and Godly virtue.

-The story of Hephaestion and Alexander is not only a historical tale, but also a journey into the emotional depths of humankind.
-This relationship reveals the divine importance of loyalty and bravery.
+The story of Hephaestion and Alexander is more than a historical tale—it is a journey into the emotional depths of humanity.
+Their relationship reveals the divine power of loyalty and bravery.

 BIBLIOGRAPHY